In today’s free cake video tutorial, I’m going to show you how to make the CUTEST Halloween cake featuring Chocolate Spiders!

 Today’s cake falls right into that creepy-cute category.
 The stars of today’s video tutorial are a few google eyed chocolate spiders.
 These little guys are so simple to make, and I love that their piped chocolate bodies give the design a uniquely raised appearance.

-We also demonstrate a simple piped buttercream spider web on top, and a beaded and ruffled buttercream border along the bottom of the cake.
-Have fun with this one, we hope that you enjoy it!
+In this chocolate spider cake tutorial, we also demonstrate a simple piped buttercream spider web on top, and a beaded and ruffled buttercream border along the bottom of the cake.
+Have fun with this one, it would be PERFECT for Halloween parties!
+We hope that you enjoy it!

 *This is a double barrel cake frosted with our Classic Vanilla Buttercream Recipe.
 The crusted frosting was smoothed with the Viva Paper Towel Method of smoothing.
 Of course, this design could be easily adapted for cakes of any size, and sheet cakes as well!